-Surcos de la ciudad, “Wrinkles of the City,” was a stunning urban art project created for the 11th Havana Art Biennial in 2012.
+Surcos de la ciudad, or “Wrinkles of the City,” was a stunning urban art project created for the 11th Havana Art Biennial in 2012.

 “In 2012, French artist JR and Cuban American artist José Parlá collaborated on The Wrinkles of the City – Havana, Cuba: huge mural installations undertaken for the Havana Biennale, for which JR and Parlá photographed, and recorded 25 senior citizens who had lived through the Cuban revolution; creating portraits, which Parlá interlaced with calligraphic writings and abstract painterly gestures.
 This is their film collaboration by the same title documenting their experience.”